MostafaMA9/Yelp-database-analysis/README.md

 # Yelp-database-analysis

-In this repository you profile and analyze yelp dataset.
+Welcome to the Yelp Database Analysis repository!
+Here, I've conducted a comprehensive analysis of the Yelp dataset using SQL.

-For more information about this dataset you can visit the following website: https://www.yelp.com/dataset
+For detailed information about this dataset, please visit the following link: https://www.yelp.com/dataset